Roswell Field Putnam: Professional training and early work

 Roswell would have completed his studies at the Powers Institute around 1856 to 1858.
 He registered (as a farmer) for the Civil War draft in 1863, but there is no indication that he served; his registry entry bears the notation, “very near-sighted.”
 Little is known of his life’s course between the end of school and the early 1880s.
 He is identified as a farmer in the 1855 state census.
 No occupation is given in the 1860 U.S. Census, which shows him living with his parents in Leverett.
-He is still recorded living with them in the 1870 and 1880 U.S. Census; in 1870 he styled himself an architect, and in 1880, a carpenter.
+He is still recorded living with them in the 1870 and 1880 U.S. Census; in 1870, he styled himself an architect, and in 1880, a carpenter.

 Roswell’s earliest architectural venture may have been a store in Leverett that he designed for Payson Field in 1867, on the west side of the tracks just north of the railroad station, which had been built on Long Plain in 1865.
 This store functioned until the 1890s, when it was moved to a site on the east side of Shutesbury Road, just north of Mountain Brook, for use as a residence.

 Putnam as carpenter

-According to his obituaries, Roswell learned the carpentry trade in Amherst and trained as an architect in Worcester, Massachusetts, under James Fuller.
+According to his obituaries, Roswell learned the carpentry trade in Amherst and trained as an architect in Worcester, Massachusetts, under James E. Fuller.
 He may also have trained under an architect in Boston, although his name does not appear in Boston city directories.
-The sequence and timing of these ventures is not clear.
+The sequence and timing of these ventures are not clear.
 He is listed (in Leverett) under “Carpenters and Builders” in the Massachusetts Register and Business Directory of 1874.
 Among the carpenters and builders active in Amherst in the 1870s were Chauncey Lessey and John Beston, Jr. Putnam later designed houses on behalf of both their widows, as well as one for carpenter James White, indicating possible personal connections that may relate to his training in carpentry.
 There was no standardized training, examination, or license required in Massachusetts to become a carpenter or architect at the time.
 One learned on the job, through apprenticeship—formal or informal.